List of Rebelde characters: Raquel Byron-Sender

 Recurring character in the first season, but becomes principal in the second season.

 In the first season she is seen to be friends with a group of recurring character e.g. Michelle and Belen.
 She seems to be extremely stuck up and thinks she is superior to others but in the second season we truly see how cruel she is.
 She becomes friends with Sol which definitely has a bad influence on her.
 She breaks Teo and Jose Lujan and also tried to ruin Tomas and Anita's relationships.
-She mistreats people below her and doesn't care about people's feelings.
+She mistreats people below her and does not care about people's feelings.
 After a while she gets tired of Sol's bad treatment to everyone and leaves her.
 At the end of the third series she is asked to model.